 9. Other Notes Payable

-As with long-term debt, other notes payable should be listed by the amount, including interest to the date of close, who owed, a purpose of notice, maturity, terms, and security was given, and arrangements should be made to retire the debt.
+As with long-term debt, the amount should list other notes payable, including interest to the date of close, who owed, a purpose of notice, maturity, terms, and security was given, and arrangements should be made to retire the debt.

 10. The Financial Statements

 11. Storage of Records

 Dealerships amass a great deal of paperwork, the safe, accessible storage, which will present a necessary problem to the selling dealer.
 No dealership record will be as vital as it is on the day it cannot be found.
-Former dealers have related stories of attempting to retrieve documents from mini-storage facilities, in both rain and snow.
-The appropriate time period should be determined only after the dealer’s accountant and the attorney has considered and advised the dealer concerning the statute of limitations problems and other document retention regulations peculiar to the political area in which used car dealerships are located.
+Former dealers have related stories of attempting to retrieve documents from mini-storage facilities in rain and snow.
+The appropriate period should be determined only after the dealer’s accountant and the attorney has considered and advised the dealer concerning the statute of limitations problems and other document retention regulations peculiar to the political area in which used car dealerships are located.

 12. In-House Service Contracts

-If the dealer has sold any “in-house service contracts,” the selling dealer will not want former customers calling at his or her home for repairs or complaints; therefore, a system of service, along with the following lines, should be negotiated with a dealer located near the closing store.
+If the dealer has sold any “in-house service contracts,” the selling dealer will not want former customers calling their home for repairs or complaints; therefore, a system of service, along with the following lines, should be negotiated with a dealer near the closing store.

 13. The Hard Assets, Parts, and Accessories

-Each factory has its own definition of “returnable” parts and returnable accessories.
+Each factory has its definition of “returnable” parts and returnable accessories.
 Most also include a discount for packing and shipping.
-Before closing, a computer printout ought to be obtained listing all parts and accessories, their purchase date, and the cost of an invoice.
-Parts and Accessories need to be segregated into “returnable” and “non-returnable” categories.
+Before closing, a computer printout should be obtained listing all parts and accessories, their purchase date, and the cost of an invoice.
+Parts and Accessories must be segregated into “returnable” and “non-returnable” categories.
 Returnable parts and accessories need to be inventoried and packaged according to the factory’s specifications